jstefanska/twitter_client/README.md

 # twitter_client

-twitter_client is batch application which will get you 10 most recent Tweets using Twitter API with a chosen hashtag.
+twitter_client is a batch application which will get you 10 most recent Tweets with a chosen hashtag using Twitter API.
 It will get Tweet text and Tweet ID and write it to a Redis database.

 There's Flask API created to use this batch application, by posting chosen hashtags and getting Tweets with it - **https://github.com/jstefanska/flask_api**